 Born and raised in Ecuador, South America, Galo is bilingual, culturally competent, and skilled in finance, case management work, and insurance and billing.
 An affable ‘family man’, he brings a strong sense of compassion blended with a solid work ethic.
 Galo’s focused, dedicated drive and determination, combined with humility and humor, help our clients and his colleagues every day.

-Marie Redfield / Marketing, Human Resource & Communications Manager
+Marie Redfield / Operations Manager

 Marie joined FCCSP in August 2016 with experience in office management, finance, fundraising, graphic & website design, marketing, human resources, and communications.
 She brings steadfast support and organizational skills to the task of promoting the work of FCCSP.
 Marie was born and raised in Wilmington and has worked and volunteered with nonprofits for 23 years.